How Important Is Sex In A Relationship?

 Why Is Sex So Important For Relationships?

 On a basic level, your sex drive is a fundamental part of your biology.
-Humanity has evolved to maintain extraordinary levels of comfort and strive to achieve higher principles, but we are still motivated by a desire to seek physical pleasure and procreate.
-Sex is highly pleasurable and leads to creating more offspring, something we all feel to varying degrees.
-Accepting that sex is something your brain is going to seek in one form or another is important for emotional health.
+Humanity has evolved to maintain extraordinary comfort levels and strive to achieve higher principles, but we are still motivated by a desire to seek physical pleasure and procreate.
+Sex is highly pleasurable and leads to creating more offspring.
+Accepting that sex is something your brain will seek in one form or another is important for emotional health.
 Anything you can do to minimize stress levels for your relationship is a good thing.

 Why sex is important to relationships involves a lot more than just physical drives, however.
-There are strong emotions that come into play.
-Sex develops a deeper sense of commitment and affection.
-It's a way of being completely vulnerable with your partner that increases confidence that you truly care for one another.
+There are strong emotions that often come into play.
+Sex can develop a deeper sense of commitment and affection.
+It can be a way of being completely vulnerable with your partner that often increases confidence that you truly care for one another.
 After all, many of us are insecure about our physical appearance and our abilities as sexual performers.
-When we find someone who loves everything about us, including those aspects, it's very affirming.
+When we find someone who loves everything about us, including those aspects, it can be affirming.

-There are all sorts of physical benefits doctors have identified from sex over the years.
+There are all sorts of doctors have identified from sex over the years, such as reducing blood pressure, improving immunity, reducing prostate cancer risk, and reducing stress.
 While things like increased physical fitness or improved immune response shouldn’t be the primary driver behind pursuing sex or not, it certainly doesn’t hurt its positive impacts.